IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instances_info.rst

     ID of the dedicated host to filter the instances attached to it

-  placement_group (False, str, None)
+  placement_group_name (False, str, None)
-    ID of the placement group to filter the instances attached to it
+    Name of the placement group to filter the instances attached to it

+  instance_group (False, str, None)
+    Instance group ID to filter the instances attached to it

   vpc (False, str, None)